OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 In multi-container deployment type, each group of OpenNebula Front-end services is running in their own dedicated container.

+..
+TODO - update image

 |container_multi|

 This approach vastly improves the security of the deployment, while preserving the simplicity to run.
-OpenNebula comes with a **referential descriptor** of the multi-container deployment in a Compose format (a.k.a., ``docker-compose``) and requires corresponding tools to be installed for the particular container runtime - Docker Compose for Docker or Podman Compose for Podman.
+OpenNebula comes with a referential deployment descriptor for multi-container setup in a (Docker) Compose format and requires corresponding tools to be installed for the particular container runtime - Docker Compose for Docker or Podman Compose for Podman.

 Single-container
 ----------------